 Policy 1.1.7: Changes to the Land Development Code will be adopted within two years of the adoption of this Policy, to better manage rental and tour businesses which have an impact on the neighborhoods and environment of the community.
-These regulations will address issues such as the number and location of operators, safety, privacy, security, liability parking facilities, property maintenance, storm insurance. water Until such regulations are adopted, management, and compatibility.
-Charlotte County will not issue permits or occupational licenses for any new business proposing rental of electric or motorized vehicles such as mopeds, scooters, golf carts, personal watercraft (jet-skis) or similar vehicles, and businesses which operate tour boats, busses, trolleys, carriages, or other vehicles on tours of neighborhoods on Gasparilla Island.
+These regulations will address issues such as the number and location of operators, safety, privacy, security, liability facilities, property maintenance, insurance, parking storm water management, and compatibility.
+Until such regulations are adopted, Charlotte County will not issue permits or occupational licenses for any new business proposing rental of electric or motorized vehicles such as mopeds, scooters, golf carts, personal watercraft (jet-skis) or similar vehicles, and businesses which operate tour boats, busses, trolleys, carriages, or other vehicles on tours of neighborhoods on Gasparilla Island.